Circle Theorem: Angles in the Same Segment Are Equal

 θ = 40°

-A Real Example of How to Use the Circle Theorem that the Angles in the Same Segment Are EqualThe slider below shows a real example of the circle theorem that the angles in the same segment are equal:
+Lesson SlidesThe slider below shows a real example of the circle theorem where the angles in the same segment are equal.
+Open the slider in a new tab

 A segment is a region, not containing the center, bounded by a chord and an arc lying between the chord's endpoints.